asimihsan/computersecuritytips_info/content/posts/about-this-blog.md

 draft: true
 slug: "about"
 menu: main
+description: "This blog is intended for non-computer-experts interested in keeping their online data and accounts safe.
+Written by Asim Ihsan."
 ---

 We do so much online now, and increasingly it's no longer an option to opt-out